 After you’ve followed the guide to getting to the Mail Delivery wizard, you can hit ‘Start Wizard’ and begin adding a mail type.
-This guide is for those of you using your an external mail server (e.g. your hosting’s webmail, outlook or gmail – via SMTP) – if you’d like to use the default WordPress email setting (wp_mail), you’ll need to skip over to the guide for wp_mail setup.
+This guide is for those of you using your an external mail server (e.g. your hosting’s webmail, outlook, or Zoho – via SMTP) – if you’d like to use the default WordPress email setting (wp_mail), you’ll need to skip over to the guide for wp_mail setup.

 1) Sender Details

 Your sender details let you set the name and email you want to appear on the ‘from’ section of your outbound emails.

 Send from email: firstname.lastname@example.org

 Enter your chosen name and email into the wizard as in the screenshot below (using your info):

 Next we need to choose which type of mail server we’ll send from.
 Here we check ‘Custom Mail Server (SMTP)’.

 Once you’ve checked ‘Custom Mail Server’ the SMTP detail wizard will open (as previous screenshot).